Mogura no Uta

 Mogura no Uta (土竜の唄) is a Japanese manga series written by Noboru Takahashi.
 It was serialized in Shogakukan's Weekly Young Sunday from 2005 to 2008, and transferred to Weekly Big Comic Spirits in 2008.
-It has been adapted into a live-action film, titled The Mole Song: Undercover Agent Reiji in 2013, which was followed by a sequel, The Mole Song: Hong Kong Capriccio, released in 2016.
+It was adapted into a live-action film, titled The Mole Song: Undercover Agent Reiji, released in 2013, which was followed by a sequel, The Mole Song: Hong Kong Capriccio, released in 2016.

 By May 2023, the manga had over 10 million copies in circulation.
 In 2014, Mogura no Uta won the 59th Shogakukan Manga Award in the general category.

 Synopsis

 Reiji Kikukawa is a delinquent police officer who is secretly recruited as an undercover agent.
 His mission is to infiltrate the violent yakuza syndicate known as the Sukiya and gain the trust of its chairman, Shuho Todoroki.
 To succeed, Reiji must abandon his former identity and ascend the ranks of the criminal organization from within.